 Now, go to your tag manger account and copy the first tag manager script and paste it just before the </head> tag and paste the second snippet just after the opening body tag<body>.

 Step5: Click on the update file button and don’t do anything else here.

 Once you are done, verify installation by clicking here.

-Let’s get started by installing Google Tag Manager Wordpress plugin.
-In your WordPress dashboard navigate to Plugins > Add New and search for DuracellTomi’s Google Tag Manager.
+Let’s get started by installing Duracelltomi’s Google Tag Manager plugin.
+Go to your WordPress dashboard Plugins > Add New and search for DuracellTomi’s Google Tag Manager.